As the first leaves begin to fall, Canberra comes alive with blockbuster exhibitions, delicious food and wine events and fantastic festivals.

 The Canberra region has so much to offer food and wine lovers.
 Delve into an array of stylish restaurants, bars and shops brimming with local produce and wine and chat to local winemakers at their cellar door — there are more than 33 wineries in a picturesque rural setting just 35 minutes drive from the city.

 Explore the great outdoors on Canberra’s extensive cycle paths, world-class mountain biking and city walking trails.
-Discover Tidbinbilla Nature Reserve and Namadgi National Park, learn about native flora in the botanic gardens or enjoy a walk among rare and symbolic trees at the National Arboretum Canberra.
+Discover Tidbinbilla Nature Reserve and Namadgi National Park, learn about native flora at the Australian National Botanic Gardens or enjoy a walk among rare and symbolic trees at the National Arboretum Canberra.

 Canberra also offers plenty of fun for families.
 Questacon makes learning about science fun for kids with a range of interactive activities.
 There are also family-friendly museums and galleries, the Australian Institute of Sport, Cockington Green Gardens and the National Zoo and Aquarium to entertain kids of any age.